MAC BASEBALL: Wildcats rally for first win, split

 In the opener, a crucial last minute decision resulted in a big inning for North Scott.

-Wildcats reliever Carter Bush received a ground ball and as he was turning to throw to first, he changed his mind and tried to get the lead runner at third.
+Wildcats reliever Carter Bush received a ground ball and as he was turning to throw to first, he changed his mind and tried to get the lead runner at third, but was late with the throw.

-The Lancers made him pay with eight runs on six hits – four of them for extra bases – to turn a single-digit cushion into double digits.
+The Lancers made him pay with eight runs over six hits – four of them went for extra bases – to turn a single digit cushion into double digits.

-Luke Haedt brought home one on a double, Jake Matthaidess added an RBI single, Greysen Drezek launched a three-run blast to left and Ruth roped a two-run double.
+Luke Haedt brought home one on a double, Jake Matthaidess added an RBI single, Greysen Drezek launched a three-run blast to left and Ruth roped a 2-run double.

+“Our guys were having really good approaches at the plate, we were fortunate to find the gaps,” co-head coach Brad Ward said.
+“That was important for us and we were able to capitalize.”

 This came after Matthaidess had the lone RBI in a three-run fifth.
 Four Lancers had two hits in the opener.